What to do with a good credit score

 I have a good credit score.
 What can I do with it?

-A good credit score can lead to a range of benefits.
+A good credit score can provide a range of benefits.
 Here are some options to consider:

 - Ask for a discount on your home loan.
-Your good credit score indicates a steady financial situation, so you may be able to negotiate a better rate with your home loan provider, or even get certain fees waived.
+Your good credit score indicates a steady financial position, so you may be able to negotiate a better rate with your home loan provider, or even get certain fees waived.
 Keep in mind this generally won't work for a credit card or personal loan.

 - Consider a peer-to-peer loan.
 This is a relatively new type of lending where your interest rate is based on your credit score.
 The better your credit score, the lower your rate, which can be as low as 4% p.a. for an unsecured personal loan.

 - Get rewarded.
-If you're in a stable financial situation and you're considering getting a credit card or upgrading your current one, why not consider one with rewards?
+If your financial situation is stable and you're considering getting a credit card or upgrading your current one, why not consider one with rewards?
 If you repay your balance in full each statement period, you won't have to pay any interest.

 - Opt for a risk-based lender.
 Similar to P2P loans, some lenders will award different interest rates depending on your determined risk.
 The lower your risk, the better your rate will be.

 I don't have a good credit score.
 How can I improve it?

 - Check your credit report for ways to improve.
 A low credit score indicates negative listings on your credit file.
 While you can't remove negative listings, you may be able to improve some of your other listings.
 For example, if you aren't using your full credit card limit, you might consider reducing it.
 This indicates responsible borrowing and may improve your credit score.
 Check your credit report for free with finder today so you can identify listings that can be improved.

 - Repay your bills on time.
 Ensure that you make all your repayments on time.
 Even if there are high-risk listings that you cannot improve, your positive behaviour going forward will be looked upon favourably.